balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 }
 ```

-::: info What is Scaled18?
+::: info What does Scaled18 mean?
 Internally, Balancer protocol scales all tokens to 18 decimals to minimize the potential for errors that can occur when
 comparing tokens with different decimals numbers (ie: WETH/USDC). `Scaled18` is a suffix used to signify values has already been scaled.
 **By default, ALL values provided to the pool will always be `Scaled18`.** Refer to [Decimal scaling](/concepts/vault/decimalscaling.html) for more information.